Who We Are

 FBACF can be reached 24/7 through our answering service (910-583-1709).
 Please leave your name, work and alternate phone numbers.
 Your inquiry should be followed up within one day.

 All personal information is held in strict confidence.
-The name of the person/persons requesting assistance is known only to AER and the Second Vice President.
-Your request will be assigned a case number to identify you.
+Your request will be assigned a case number to identify you prior to going before the FBACF board.

-Obtain and complete FBACF's Financial Assistance Form and submit all supporting documentation (copies of bills, receipts, LES, letters from unit commanders, etc.) to FBACF's Second Vice President via AER.
-Failure to submit adequate supporting documentation will result in a denial of your grant request.
+Individuals: Obtain and complete FBACF's Financial Assistance Form (see forms links above) and submit all necessary supporting documentation (copies of bills, receipts, LES, letters from unit commanders, etc.) to FBACF's Second Vice President via AER.
+Failure to submit adequate supporting documentation will delay your grant request and may result in a denial.
 Please use our checklist to help you through the process.

-Complete Agency/Organization Unmet Needs Application and submit directly to FBACF's Second Vice President.
+Complete Agency/Organization Unmet Needs Application (see form links above) and submit directly to FBACF's Second Vice President.

 We are funded entirely by donations from the community via grants, gifts, and Combined Federal Campaign contributions.